Operator Registration

 To register an Operator, use the following command:

-This command initiates the registration process on the AVS.
+This command initiates the registration process on the AVS and also syncs the voting power internally.
 You will be prompted to provide the following details:

 Private Key and Signing key